Hardness and Approximation of Submodular Minimum Linear Ordering Problems: Preliminaries

 A \textit{graph} $G$ over a set of vertices $V(G)$, can be defined by a multiset of edges $E(G) \subseteq V \times V$.
-We allow graphs to have loops, and a graph is \textit{simple} if it does not have multiedges or loops.
+We allow graphs to have \track{multiedges and }loops, and a graph is \textit{simple} if it does not have multiedges or loops.
 A graph is a \textit{clique} if every pair of distinct vertices has a single edge joining them.
-The clique on $n$ vertices is denoted $K_n$.
-The \textit{complement} of a simple graph $G$, denoted $\overline{G}$, is the graph $(V(G),E(G) \setminus E(K_n))$.
-A \textit{block} of a graph $G$ is a maximal connected subgraph, without a cut vertex.
-Note that a the blocks of $G$ is either an edge or a 2-connected subgraph.
+The clique or complete graph on $n$ vertices is denoted $K_n$.
+The \textit{complement} of a simple graph $G$, denoted $\overline{G}$, is the graph \track{where $V(\overline{G}) = V(G)$ and for all distint $u,v \in V(G)$, $(u,v) \in E(\overline{G})$ if and only if $(u,v) \not \in E(G)$.} A \textit{block} of a graph $G$ is a maximal connected subgraph, without a cut vertex.
+Note that the blocks of $G$ \track{are} either an edge or a 2-connected subgraph.
 It is well known that every pair of distinct blocks are either disjoint or intersect at a cut vertex of $G$.
-A \textit{cactus graph} is graph $G$ in which every block of $G$ is an edge or a circuit.
+A \textit{cactus graph} is graph $G$ in which every block of $G$ is an edge or a circuit. \track{A hypergraph $H = (V, E)$ is a generalization of graphs that allows each edge $e \in E$ to be a subset of vertices $V$, where each such subset is referred to as a hyperedge.
+A graph is a special case of a hypergraph where all hyperedges have size 2.}

+\track{We now define the minimum latency set cover (MLSC).
+Given a hypergraph, MLSC asks to find a permutation on its vertices that minimizes the aggregated cost of the hyperedges, where the cost of an hyperedge is the maximum label of its vertices.

+The minimum latency vertex cover (MLVC) is an instance of MLSC where the input is restricted to being a graph.}